VisDunneRight/rel-diag_mturk/README.md

 ```bash
 set -o allexport && source .env.sandbox.test && set +o allexport
 ```
-likewise, for actual grading:
+likewise, for actual grading of the submitted HITs:
 ```bash
 set -o allexport && source .env.live && set +o allexport
 ```
 **Note!** All your `.env` files need to have LF and not CRLF line endings for this to work properly.
 Otherwise, you'll get errors like
 `botocore.exceptions.HTTPClientError: An HTTP Client raised an unhandled exception: Invalid header value`.
 You can check this with, e.g., `cat -t .env.sandbox.text`.

-You can check variables with `printenv | grep AWS`.
+You can check variables in general with `printenv | grep AWS`.

 ## `create_qualification.py`
 Creates a qualification using questions from `qualification_questions.xml` and answers from `qualification_answers.xml`.